TheArjunAgarwal/sem3-notes/agth.typ

         + else:
           + $b$ rejects $a$
 ]
-Proving the termination of the algorithm is trivial as all agents prefer being matched then unmatched and no prposal is made twice.
-This also gurentees execution in $O(n^2)$ time.
+Proving the termination of the algorithm is trivial as all agents prefer being matched then unmatched and no proposal is made twice.
+This also guarantees execution in $O(n^2)$ time.
 The proof of correctness follows as:
 #proof(title: "Proof of Correctness:")[
   #lem[
   For all women, their provisional match in round $t + 1$ is better or equal to match in round $t$.